-There’s always an element of uncertainty when writing about business trends and predictions, but 2020 proved that no matter how much we think we know what’s going to happen, we really don’t.
+There’s always an element of uncertainty when writing about business trends and predictions.
+But, if 2020 proved anything it was that no matter how much we think we know what’s going to happen, we really don’t.

 One thing is different this year, however.
 National lockdowns and mandatory remote working are no longer new or untested.
 We have a year’s worth of data and insights that we can use to make better predictions this time around.

-When you take a look at some of that data, there are three trends that seem very likely to continue in 2021: “lo-fi” content creation, hyper-automation, and inclusive accessibility.
+Let’s take a look at some of that data.
+There are three trends that seem very likely to continue in 2021.
+They are “lo-fi” content creation, hyper-automation, and inclusive accessibility.
 Let’s break them down:

 In one joint survey between FINITE and 93X, around half of B2B marketers surveyed said their greatest challenge in 2021 would be ‘balancing quantity and quality’ in their marketing.

 This gap in supply and demand has forced many marketers to cut operational corners where possible.
 As a result, the “acceptable” quality level of what branded content should look like has relaxed.
-Even global enterprise businesses have ditched the polished, over-produced look for something that feels more real and personal, sometimes called “lo-fi” content.
+Even global enterprise businesses have ditched the polished, over-produced look.
+Instead, many now favor something that feels more real and personal, sometimes called “lo-fi” content.

 “2020 was the year that “authentic” content finally became a thing – and it’s here to stay”, says Lauren Quaintance, Co-founder of Storyation.
 “We all found ourselves Zooming from our kitchens wearing our pajamas.
 Slick production values, scripted productions, and staged scenarios became jarring.
 Expect a more stripped back, lo-fi approach to content to persist in 2021 and beyond.”